-Depending on the cause of sleep difficulty, treatment will vary.
+Depending on the cause of sleep difficulty, sleeping disorder therapy will vary.
 However, you can try simple techniques to improve your quality of sleep.

 Borreli, L. (2015).
 A life hack for sleep: The 4-7-8 breathing exercise will supposedly put you to sleep in just 60 seconds.
 Retrieved from https://www.medicaldaily.com/life-hack-sleep-4-7-8-breathing-exercise-will-supposedly-put-you-sleep-just-60-332122